doc2dial/workshop2023/index.md

 ## Call for Papers

 We welcome submissions of original work as long or short papers, as well as non-archival papers.
-We also accept paper submissions via ARR.
+We also accept papers submitted via ARR as either archival or non-archival submissions.
 All accepted papers will be presented at the workshop.

 We will have the Best Paper Award and Best Student Paper Award, which will be announced during the workshop.